 - Property Type Eligibility (for example: Co-ops are not eligible for sale under the MPF Xtra product)

 - Products or loan attributes on the ineligible list (See MPF Xtra Selling Guide Chapter 2.3.3)

-- For manually underwritten loans: Originators must comply with Fannie Mae Selling Guide Chapter B3-1, Manual Underwriting.
+- For manually underwritten loans: Comply with the Fannie Mae Selling Guide Chapter B3-1: Manual Underwriting.

 Determine if the loan meets all of the documentation and eligibility requirements of the MPF Guide.

 - This includes all approval conditions generated on the feedback report (if using an AUS) or any additional conditions the underwriter may require.

 - If more information is needed, the borrower is contacted to supply more information and/or documentation.